The Twin Cedars history is characterized by a strong tradition of caring for and providing services for children dating

 The Children’s Advocacy Center of Troup County was established in 2002 in response to a community need for a coordinated systems approach to serving victims of child abuse within the Coweta Judicial Circuit.
 With support of the District Attorney’s Office, the CAC opened its doors in early 2003.

 Through a unique partnership with Habitat for Humanity and The Jimmy Carter Work Project, the Magnolias Campus was constructed.
-Programs now at this campus include: the Alcohol Prevention Initiative, the Circle of Care program, the Troup County Prevention Coalition, and the Human Resources Offices.
+Programs now at this campus include: the Alcohol & Substance Abuse Prevention Project and the Circle of Care program.

 George R. Moore Specialized Foster Care program began in June of 2004.
 Over the past ten years, the program has grown to 30 homes with approximately 27 children in care.
 The program now provides services in Columbus, LaGrange, and Macon.